-The Vic Firth drum mutes have been popular for a while with drummers who need an easy drum mute solution.
-They are pretty simple in design and straightforward in how they work.
-They will knock the volume of your kit down by quite a bit, but there’s some potential negatives you should be aware of before going this route.
-Let’s take a closer look.
+The Vic Firth drum mutes have been popular for a while with drummers who need an easy on/off drum mute solution.
+They are pretty simple in design and straightforward in how they work and they do a great job of muting your drum kit.

 Check Pricing or Buy Now